YeChanKimm/EC-ycKim-153/lab/LAB_GPIO_7segment_22100153_YechanKim/report/LAB_GPIO_7segment_22100153_YechanKim.md

 First, the only header file included in the code is `#include "ecSTM32F4v2.h"`.
 This file declares the header files required for the lab, and explanations of these headers can be found in the documentation at the beginning of the report.

-The details of the file is [here](https://github.com/YeChanKimm/EC-ycKim-153/blob/main/include/ecSTM32F4v2.h).
+The details of the file is [here](https://github.com/YeChanKimm/EC-ycKim-153/blob/main/include/ecSTM32F4v2.h) and in Appendix.

 ```c
 #include "ecSTM32F4v2.h"